Light of the Path Retreat 2017

-The costs of the retreat are divided into 2 segments: those associated with a residential retreat (room and board costs) and those associated with all of the spiritual program costs.
+The costs of the retreat are divided into 3 segments: those associated with a residential retreat (room and board costs), a facilities fee, and spiritual program costs.

 The registration fee paid directly to Blue Ridge Assembly covers the costs related to accommodation and meals.
-These costs range from $716 per person for a shared room in the dormitory style building to $1,518 for a single room in the hotel style building closest to the gompa.
-Please note these prices are for the full two week package, shorter stays of one week or a weekend are possible.
+The fee for the full four weeks ranges from $2,038.50 per person for a shared room in the dormitory style building to $3,186.50 for a single room in the hotel style building closest to the gompa.
+Please note these prices are for the full four week package—shorter stays of two weeks, one week or a weekend are possible.

 Need based financial support for room and board costs is available for FPMT sangha through the generosity of the International Mahayana Institute (IMI).
 For more information contact Drolkar at email@example.com